Antiparadox/Sony-Digital-Paper-Hack/README.md

 This is only tested on MacOS, success is not guaranteed on Windows and other OS.

 Load your firmware at your own risk, you may potentially lose your warranty for this device.

+20181121
+Thanks to  shankerzhiwu and his/her friend at XDA( who discover the special id resistor to crack Diag)  yanzi( who wrote the complete step-by-step Interactive py) janten( who initiates the commandline tool for web APIs), this device has been rooted.
+Please refer to https://github.com/HappyZ/dpt-tools  for complete tutorial.

 Antiparadox//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////